fix npt/cauchy command

 A continue value of yes indicates that the fix is subsequent to a previous run with the npt/cauchy fix, and the intention is to continue from the converged stress state at the end of the previous run.
 This may be required, for example, when implementing a multi-step loading/unloading sequence over several fixes.

 Setting alpha to zero is not permitted.
 To “turn off” the cauchystat control and thus restore the equilibrium stress fluctuations, two subsequent fixes should be used.
-In the first, the cauchystat flag is used and the simulation box equilibrates to the correct shape for the desired stresses.
-In the second, the fix statement is identical except that the cauchystat keyword is removed (along with related alpha and continue values).
-This restores the original Parrinello-Rahman algorithm, but now with the correct simulation box shape from the first fix.
+In the first, fix npt/cauchy is used and the simulation box equilibrates to the correct shape for the desired stresses.
+In the second, fix npt is used instead which uses the original Parrinello-Rahman algorithm, but now with the corrected simulation box shape from using fix npt/cauchy.

 This fix can be used with dynamic groups as defined by the group command.
 Likewise it can be used with groups to which atoms are added or deleted over time, e.g. a deposition simulation.
 However, the conservation properties of the thermostat and barostat are defined for systems with a static set of atoms.
 You may observe odd behavior if the atoms in a group vary dramatically over time or the atom count becomes very small.